angelacorte/presentation-aggregate-clf-cbf/content/_index.md

 <img alt="Drones avoiding an obstacle" src="images/drones_formation.png" width="75%"/>

 {{% fragment %}}
-Potential issues:
+Potential issue:
-- *eventual* consistency;
-- loss of formation.
+consistency is only *eventual*.
 {{% /fragment %}}

 ---

 # Eventual consistency

-How much time will it take to re-form the formation?
+How long will it take to re-form the formation?

 ![Drones losing formation](./images/drones_eventual_consistency.png)